Homecoming (Once Upon a Time): In the Wish Realm

 When Henry, Regina, Hook, and Weaver enter the Wish Realm, the portal splits the quartet up.
-Henry and Regina end up in Rumpelstiltskin's castle and run into Peter Pan, who is being held in a gallow and warns the two about Rumpelstiltskin.
+Henry and Regina end up in Rumpelstiltskin's castle and run into his father Peter Pan, who is being held in a pillory and warns the two about Rumpelstiltskin.
 They also run into another prisoner, a Wish Realm version of Cruella De Vil.
 After dealing with her, the two find Ella and Lucy trapped in a snow globe and discover that The Dark Rumpelstiltskin is the only one who can release them but because Henry brought along others he fills the snow globe with real snow and increases the temperatures to freeze them.

 In the forest, Weaver and Hook end up at the home of the original Rumpelstiltskin before he became a Dark One.
 Weaver believes it was there to torture his past.
 The two arrive at a cavernous location and encounter the Wish Realm Ariel, who is ready to bring them to the Castle.

 When Weaver rejoins Henry and Regina at the castle, Weaver and Regina suggest that Henry stay and help save his family despite Henry being reluctant.
 Weaver then returns to the farm and confronts the alter ego, but this time he is ready by tricking him by giving him the Dagger.
 As the Wish Realm Rumpelstiltskin takes possession, he is frozen by squid ink and Weaver is about to kill him.
 Regina interrupts his attempt, allowing the Wish Realm Rumpelstiltskin to free himself of the ink, then reminds Weaver of the previous encounter with the Seer, who told him that Henry would be his undoing, as he wanted to use Henry for different reasons altogether.